learn-co-curriculum/looping-introduction/README.md

 end
 ```

-Copy and paste the above code snippet into your terminal and hit `enter`.
+Copy and paste the above code snippet into IRB in your terminal and hit `enter`.
 You should see:

 ```bash
 Hi!
 Welcome to my very repetitive program